marcodpt/tint/book/lib/hyperapp.md

 We delete the `view` property because `tint` will automatically generate it based on the `node` that is passed to the `app`.

-We've also introduced an `actions` object for your static methods.
+We've also introduced an `actions` object for your static methods and an optional `template` property when the node is rendered from a template.

 Everything else is exactly equals on hyperapp.